Learn How to Saute, Common Sauté Mistakes & How to Avoid Them

-When cooking chicken breast, if you have a small pan, only cook one at a time.
+If you have a small pan, only cook one at a time when cooking chicken breast.
 Again, you want any water in or on the surface of the food to evaporate quickly to encourage rapid browning and cooking.

-You may have noticed that when you brown stew meat if you add too much to the pan, a lot of liquid gathers in the pan, and the beef steams rather than browns.
-Unfortunately, this does nothing to help you develop flavors, as those beautiful caramel flavors do not begin developing until the food has reached about 330 degrees F.
+You may have noticed that when you brown stew meat if you add too much to the pan, a lot of liquid gathers, and the beef steams rather than browns.
+Unfortunately, this does nothing to help you develop flavors, as those beautiful caramel flavors only develop once the food reaches about 330 degrees F.